-Examples of targeted capacity payments were found in four of the Member States included in the sector inquiry: Italy, Poland, Portugal, and Spain.
-Portugal operates two of these mechanisms, and Spain has operated four of these mechanisms.
+- (177) Examples of targeted capacity payments were found in four of the Member States included in the sector inquiry: Italy, Poland, Portugal, and Spain.
+Portugal operates two of these mechanisms, and Spain has operated four of these mechanisms. - In 2003, Italy introduced targeted capacity payments for dispatchable generators.
+The mechanism was conceived as a transitional measure and Italy is planning to replace it with a central buyer mechanism.